ItsJerwee/BMI-Calculator/README.md

 # BMI-Calculator

-A java application that accepts user inputs of height and weight in feet, inches, centimeters, kilograms, or pounds to calculate user's BMI value.
+A java application that accepts user inputs of height and weight in feet, inches, centimeters, kilograms, or pounds to calculate user's body mass index value.

 ## BMI Formula